klngbhn/starter-hugo-research-group/content/home/welcome.md

 ---
 <br>

-The **ICT Research Group** is focused on 3D interaction in narrative and playful media such as XR and games.
+The **HCI Research Group** is focused on 3D interaction including perceptual and cognitive aspects in narrative and playful media such as XR and games.